 A member of staff will ask for details of your housing situation and assess your need for accommodation.
 If there is a chance to try to prevent you becoming homeless then we will look at your options and give you advice and assistance which may include referring you to another agency.

 If required, and depending on your circumstances, you may be offered temporary accommodation or given other assistance.
 We can provide temporary hostel accommodation or temporary flats while we carry out checks on your situation.
-We have a hostel in Kilmarnock and temporary accommodation flats throughout East Ayrshire.
+We have a hostel in Kilmarnock and temporary accommodation properties throughout East Ayrshire.

 What do I need bring with me?